BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 You can find compiled .deb, .rpm and .AppImage packages in releases page.

-This is the instruction for version 2, instruction for version 1 is located at v1 branch of this repository.
+This is the instruction for version 2.1.
+Instruction for version 2.0 is located at v2.0 branch of this repository.
+Instruction for version 1 is located at v1 branch of this repository.

 ## How to use the program